 Your gift is 100% tax deductible

-Chemotherapy (chemo) is the use of anti-cancer drugs to treat cancer.
-Chemo can be given in different ways to treat retinoblastoma.
+Chemotherapy (chemo) is the use of drugs to treat cancer.
+Chemo can be given systemically through the vein or locally to the eye to help treat retinoblastoma.

 Chemo drugs can be injected into a vein (IV) or given by mouth.
 These drugs enter the bloodstream and reach throughout the body.
 This is known as systemic chemotherapy.